Management of mushroom poisoning

 Ingestion of potentially poisonous mushrooms occurs frequently, but serious toxicity is uncommon.
 There are 12 groups of identified mushroom toxins with 14 described clinical syndromes (table 1).
 Defining which clinical syndrome predominates, initiating general supportive care, and administering any specific treatments for that syndrome are the key steps in the initial management for mushroom ingestion [1,2].

 The general management of mushroom poisoning is reviewed here.
 The clinical manifestations and diagnosis of mushroom poisoning, and the diagnosis and treatment of poisoning caused by mushrooms containing potentially lethal cyclopeptide toxins (eg, amatoxin) and by Amanita smithiana are discussed in greater detail separately.
-(See "Clinical manifestations and evaluation of mushroom poisoning" and "Amanita smithiana mushroom poisoning" and "Amatoxin-containing mushroom poisoning including ingestion of Amanita phalloides".)
+(See "Clinical manifestations and evaluation of mushroom poisoning" and "Amanita smithiana mushroom poisoning" and "Amatoxin-containing mushroom poisoning (eg, Amanita phalloides): Clinical manifestations, diagnosis, and treatment".)

 AMATOXIN-CONTAINING MUSHROOM POISONING